hypo69/hypo/docs/gemini/consultant/ru/suppliers/aliexpress/affiliated_products_generator.md

                  *args, **kwargs):
         """
         Initializes the AliAffiliatedProducts class.
+        Args:

-        :param language: Language for the campaign (default 'EN').
+            language: Language for the campaign (default 'EN').
-        :param currency: Currency for the campaign (default 'USD').
+            currency: Currency for the campaign (default 'USD').
         """
         ...
         if not language or not currency:
-            logger.critical(f"No language or currency specified!")
+            logger.critical(f"No language, currency !")
             return
         super().__init__(language, currency)
         self.language, self.currency = language, currency